NEW: About 578,000 in at least three states without power after snow, ice storm

 After all, it’s the second-most damaging storm in the company’s history, PECO said.

-Crews from Arkansas, Illinois, Massachusetts, New York, Ohio and Canada have joined PECO's workers to fix the damage, the company said.
-In all, more than 1,500 workers are in the field, it said.
+Utility crews from Arkansas, Illinois, Massachusetts, New York, Ohio and Canada joined PECO’s workers to fix the damage, the company said.

-A similar number have been fielded in the Baltimore area, where some 45,000 homes and businesses remained without power early Thursday, utility Baltimore Gas and Electric Co. said on Twitter.
+In the Baltimore area, about 19,000 homes and businesses remained without power early Friday, utility Baltimore Gas and Electric Co. said on its website.

-Tens of thousands also remained without power elsewhere in Pennsylvania and New Jersey, with a handful of outages remaining in Ohio as well.
+Tens of thousands more were without power elsewhere in Pennsylvania and New Jersey, with a handful of outages remaining in Ohio as well.

 The storm that caused all the problems moved out of the Midwest on Wednesday, bringing more than 10 inches of snow to Boston, 13 inches to other parts of Massachusetts and 4 inches of snow and a quarter-inch of ice to New York.

-The wet, heavy snow was a delight for children who got a snow day, less so for everyone else.
+The wet, heavy snow may have pleased children who got a snow day, but some grownups were not applauding.

 “Harder to push, not as easy actually to plow,” said Boston snowplow driver Nick Sfravara.
 “It’s definitely a challenge to get this stuff out of the way rather than the light stuff.”

-Another system is forecast to bring snow to the region this weekend, but it's not expected to produce as many problems, according to CNN meteorologists.
+Another system is forecast to bring snow to the region this weekend, but it’s not expected to produce as many problems, CNN meteorologists said.